-Cuba profile - Timeline - BBC News
+Cuba profile

 Ties with Russia revitalised

 2008 November - Russian President Dmitry Medvedev visits.
-Two countries concude new trade and economic accords in sign of strengthening relations.
+Two countries conclude new trade and economic accords in sign of strengthening relations.
 Raul Castro pays reciprocal visit to Russia in January 2009.

 Chinese President Hu Jintao visits to sign trade and investment accords, including agreements to continue buying Cuban nickel and sugar.